What kind of paper is this?

 Theorem 2 (Channel Capacity for AWGN): This is the paper’s most celebrated result, the Shannon-Hartley theorem.
 It provides an exact formula for the capacity $C$ (the maximum rate of error-free communication) of a channel with bandwidth $W$, signal power $P$, and additive white Gaussian noise of power $N$: $$ C = W \log_2 \left(1 + \frac{P}{N}\right) $$ It proves that for any transmission rate below $C$, a coding scheme exists that can achieve an arbitrarily low error frequency.

-- Theorem 3 (Channel Capacity for Arbitrary Noise): Shannon generalized the capacity concept to channels with any type of noise.
-He showed that the capacity for a channel with arbitrary noise of power $N$ is bounded by the noise’s entropy power $N_1$ (a measure of its randomness).
-Critically, Shannon proved that white Gaussian noise is the worst possible type of noise for any given noise power, meaning it minimizes the channel capacity.
-This implies that systems designed to handle white Gaussian noise will perform even better against any other noise type of the same power.
+Theorem 3 (Channel Capacity for Arbitrary Noise): Shannon generalized the capacity concept to channels with any type of noise.
+Entropy power is defined as $N_1 = \frac{1}{2\pi e} e^{2h(X)}$, where $h(X)$ is the differential entropy of the noise distribution (the continuous analog of discrete entropy $H$: where $H$ counts the average bits per symbol from a discrete source, $h(X)$ measures the same unpredictability for continuous-valued random variables); it quantifies how spread out a distribution is in an information-theoretic sense, with Gaussian noise having the highest entropy power for a given variance.
+He showed that the capacity for a channel with arbitrary noise of power $N$ is bounded by the noise’s entropy power $N_1$.
+Shannon proved that white Gaussian noise is the worst possible type of noise for any given noise power.
+By the entropy power inequality, the entropy power $N_1$ of any noise with variance $N$ satisfies $N_1 \leq N$, with equality only for the Gaussian distribution.
+Since channel capacity decreases as entropy power increases, Gaussian noise achieves the highest $N_1$ (equal to $N$) and therefore imposes the lowest capacity bound.
+This means a system designed to handle white Gaussian noise will perform at least as well against any other noise type of the same power.

 Theorem 4 (Source Coding Theorem): This theorem addresses the information source itself.
 It proves that it’s possible to encode messages from a discrete source into binary digits such that the average number of bits per source symbol approaches the source’s entropy, $H$.
 This establishes entropy as the fundamental limit of data compression.